thornberrypie/rave-php-coding-test/README.md

 ## Running program.php
 Run `make run` to execute `program.php`.
 It is not required, but we have provided it if you would like to just run PHP code to debug things.

+## Choices or assumptions I made and reasons why
+* E.g. I assumed that task names were unique

 ## Things I would do if I had more time
-* Please note down changes you would make if you had more time!
+* E.g. I would have rewritten it to use Rust because it's super fast and that's what Khan Academy did!